 |

-the loadable Braille table for Computer Braille is now also taken
+The loadable Braille table for computer Braille is now also applied

 |